 - Add about ¼ cup of milk and mix well till you don’t see any lumps.

 - Then add ¼ cup of flour again and mix while stirring in ¼ cup of milk.
 Mix well until you don’t see any lumps.
 Repeat this process until you run out of both.

 - Add 1 cup of water.
 Mix well and check the consistency of the batter.
 It should be runny unlike the batter for pancakes.
 I added ½ cup more water to have a good consistency.
 Please adjust the water according to your mixture.

-- Heat a large non-stick frying pan over high heat.
-When it’s getting hot, spray the bottom of the pan with cooking spray.
+Heat a large non-stick frying pan over high heat.
+When it’s getting hot, grease the pan with oil using a silicone brush.